 • While chicken cooks, toss asparagus on a second baking sheet with a drizzle of oil and a pinch of salt and pepper. • Roast on middle rack until tender, 10-12 minutes.

-• Heat pan used for chicken over medium heat.
-Stir in stock concentrate, 2 TBSP water (4 TBSP for 4 servings), and as much chopped dill and mustard as you like. • Remove pan from heat; stir in sour cream and 1 TBSP butter (2 TBSP for 4), scraping up any browned bits from bottom of pan.
+• Meanwhile, heat pan used for chicken over medium heat.
+Stir in stock concentrate, 2 TBSP water (4 TBSP for 4 servings), and as much chopped dill and mustard as you like.
+(Save a bit of the chopped dill for serving.) • Remove pan from heat; stir in sour cream and 1 TBSP butter (2 TBSP for 4), scraping up any browned bits from bottom of pan, until melted and combined.
 Season with salt and pepper.
 TIP: If sauce seems too thick, add more water 1 tsp at a time until it reaches a drizzling consistency.

 • Slice chicken crosswise. • Divide chicken, potatoes, and asparagus between plates.
-Drizzle sauce over everything.
+Drizzle pan sauce over chicken.
 Garnish with any remaining chopped dill to taste and serve.